alejo9604/JuiceIt-Talk/README.md

 To play open the [Gameplay](./Assets/Scenes/Gameplay.unity) scene and hit Play.
 Use **O** and **P** to go over all the Juice effects.
 You can also enable all the effects at once using the Config window - press **Esc** to open it.
 Check more [Shortcuts](#shortcuts) below.

+Move with WASD or Arrows.
+Shoot with Space.

 ## Assets
 Assets by [Kenney.nl](https://www.kenney.nl/).